RachelSa/hiring-engineers/answers.md

 ## A Quickstart for Metrics Collection: The datadog-metrics Node Package
 Created by Datadog community member Daniel Bader the [datadog-metrics package](https://www.npmjs.com/package/datadog-metrics) provides a quick and easy setup for reporting metrics through a Node application to Datadog's API.

-The datadoog-metrics package provides:
+The datadog-metrics package provides:
  - A Node.js interface for reporting metrics
  - Easy setup (no need to install the Datadog Agent)
  - Aggregation
  - Buffering (no need to send a request for each reported metric)
  - Computing histogram

-Start by installing the Node package `npm i datadog-metrics` and create a JavaScript file to configure the metric collection.
+To try out datadog-metrics, start by installing the Node package `npm i datadog-metrics`.

+Next, create a JavaScript file to configure the metric collection.
+Use the following code snipped as a guide:
-The JavaScript file should intialize the metrics reporter.
-Optional arguments, such as host and prefix can be included in the initialization, and are described in [the source file comments](https://github.com/dbader/node-datadog-metrics/blob/master/index.js).

-After intialization, a set interval can be used to report metrics to Datadog.
-In the example below, the 'just.five' and 'memory.healTotal' gauge metrics are reported at five second intervals.

 ```
 const metrics = require('datadog-metrics');